IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![type:video](./_videos/VMware L3 Shared Managing.mp4)

 The following module guides business partners and IBM sellers through the myriad of features and management tools available from within the VMware Shared instance dashboard on IBM Cloud.
-You will explore various elements of the management panels and tooling, including: data centers, applications, virtual machines, networking, libraries, administration, and system monitoring.
+You will explore various elements of the management panels and tooling, including: data centers, applications, virtual machines, networking, libraries, administration, and monitoring.

 #
 # Click-Thru Demonstration